niamurrell/value-app/README.md

 ## In Progress

-* MVP:
-  * Edit thing: make dates deletable
+* Add support for subscriptions where you keep paying in
 * Add forgot & reset password functionality
 * Add currency support
-* Add support for subscriptions where you keep paying in
 * Add goal cost per use (compare single ticket vs. membership, etc.)
 * Cost per use estimation calculator